-Family members and guests are welcome to attend Family Orientation.
-Family members must pay $30 to attend the program.
-This covers the program materials and meals provided.
+Family members and guests are welcome to attend Orientation.
+Additional Family Orientation dates will be made available throughout the summer.
 Family Orientation is geared for family members of new students rather than friends.
-Family members will not be with their student for parts of the day (i.e. advising and registration).
+More details will be made available soon!

 How do I know which placement tests to take?

 CampusNet explains what tests students need to take based on the math and verbal scores from the ACT/SAT.
 To access your placement testing information, log on to CampusNet and use the Applicant tab at the top of the screen.